opdsbanasya/DSA/Char Array & String/README.md

 ### Questions
 - Length of a char array
 - Reverse a char array
-- Replace a character in a char array
+- Replace a character in a char array:
-- Check if a char array is palindrome
+- Check if a char array is palindrome: [Solution](./palindrome.cpp)
 - Convert a char array to uppercase and lowercase: [Solution](./caseConverting.cpp)

 ## String